Below you will find an overview of BI Norwegian Business School's Committees.

 The Learning Environment Committee at BI Norwegian Business School, Oslo, is to be the advisory body to the foundation's board of Trustees in issues which relate to the business school's learning environment in accordance with Section 4-3 of the Act relating to universities and university colleges.

-The Education Affairs Committees are advisory bodies for the dean in the academic issues he/she is in charge of.
+The Programme Committees are advisory bodies for the dean in the academic issues he/she is in charge of.
 The Committee deals with academic issues such as treatment of study plans, review of course descriptions (objectives, topics, literature, pedagogical models and types of evaluation), assessment of the areas and levels of expertise of lecturers, counsellors and external examiners, study progress requirements, admission rules, assessment of partners and approval of in-house courses, studies and programmes to be approved with credits.

 Reviews income statement and balance sheet, elects an auditor and ensures that the Board's use of funds is in accordance with legal provisions and statutes.

 Anne Helsingseng - Deloitte

 Olve Gravråk, Valogiant

 Works Council and Working Environment Committee (BAMU)